lkcbharath/RoR-ComplaintManagement/README.md

 		`rails g migration add_column_admin_to_user admin:boolean`

-	* Before migrating, modify the migration to set the default value of the 'admin' attribute as False:
+	* Before migrating, modify the migration to set the default value of the 'admin' attribute as False, then perform the migration:

 		```ruby
 		add_column :users, :admin, :boolean, default: false
 		```

-	* Then using the Rails console (`rails c`), set a particular user to be the Administrator (or Admin) by updating the attribute 'admin' to True:
+	* Finally using the Rails console (`rails c`), set a particular user to be the Administrator (or Admin) by updating the attribute 'admin' to True:

 		```
 		user = User.first (or any user of your choice)